MrBrain-YT/United-Systems-Core/README.md

     - It should accept the argument "app"

         ```python
-        def test(app:Flask):
+        def main(app:Flask):
         ```
-    - It should run the last specified function whose name does not contain "__"
+    - It should run a function whose name is main

+- To import custom modules, you should use the following structure:
+    ```python
+    import packages.package_name.you_module
+    ```

 ## Example package for USC